 - Taxable brokerage accounts

 - Savings, money market and CD accounts

-- Health Savings Accounts (not a retirement account technically, but it can be used to pay for healthcare expenses when you retire)
+- Health savings accounts (not a retirement account technically, but can be used to pay for healthcare expenses when you retire)

 A 401(k) plan may be your first option for saving, owing to its tax advantages and the potential for employer matching.
 Contributions to a traditional 401(k) can reduce your taxable income, growth is tax-deferred and you pay taxes at your ordinary income tax rate on qualified withdrawals.
 The same rules apply to traditional IRAs as well as SIMPLE and SEP IRAs.

 A Roth IRA, on the other hand, offers no tax deduction for contributions but you can make qualified withdrawals tax-free.
 With a taxable brokerage account, you’re subject to capital gains on earnings.
 Savings, money market and CD accounts are also taxable but they can be good to have for keeping some of your retirement savings liquid.